Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   :class-card: sd-mx-4 sd-text-muted sd-font-italic sd-rounded-3
   :class-body: sd-py-2

-  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but reining in living chaos is another matter of miracle-making entirely.
+  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but reining it in is another matter of miracle-making entirely.

 .. tab-set::